NadiaJannathNishu/2016-lab-1/README.md

 print(doubleNumber(14.22))
 ```

 Here we've also defined or first own function!
-We'll go into details about function at a later time.
+We'll go into details about functions at a later time.
 For now, just notice that the indentation matters!

 Now, run